-The district tries to bring in a guest speaker each year to address an aspect of builying from cyber builying to abusive relationships.
-These speakers are brought in to identify the signs of builying or abuse to students and inform them on what is not normal behaviors as well as let students know it is okay to go to authorities to hopefully put an end to the abuse. the high school has a safe school helpline for students to call in anonymously to report infractions of other students or to seek personal assistance.
+The district utilizes Leader in Me as a social emotional/leadership learning curriculum.
+The junior high and high school has a Safe School Helpline for students to call, text or email anonymously to report infractions of other students or to seek personal assistance.
 The elementary school will be introducing classroom lessons on respectful behavior which will include speaking tone, language, and appropriate responses to others.
-Lessons will also teach students how to respectfully disagree.
-The elementary will have daily SEL for each grade level 25 minutes utilizing leader in the propriate inclusionary intervention strategies are put into practice.
-DLR Junior High health classes cover healthy relationships.
+Lessons will also teach students how to respectful behavior concerns, the elementary will have daily SEL for each grade level 25 minutes utilizing Leader in Me, beginning of the year assembly with guest speaker re: against bullying, use of restorative practices for students with severe discipline concerns, tiered level systems (MTSS) for students with behavior concerns where inclusionary intervention strategies are put into practice.
+Oregon Jr/Sr High health classes cover healthy relationships.
 The junior high and high school will focus on student leadership and involvement at school.
 Both buildings currently have community service programs for students to become more involved outside of the school.
-The overall goal is to teach and lead students in appropriate behavior and respect towards each other while reducing incidents of builying and inappropriate behaviors.
+The overall goal is to teach and lead students in appropriate behavior and respect towards each other while reducing incidents of bullying and inappropriate behaviors.
+Chosen High school has formed an equity team that is working to develop an action plan that focuses on cultural responsiveness.
+Additionally OHS has partnered with the Educational Equity Consultants to train teachers on equitable practices in the classroom and creating strong classroom climate for belonging by all students.
+OHS has implemented restorative practices as an alternative to discipline that removes students from the classroom.
+All schools have a process for investigating bullying that is brought to our attention.
+There is a student resource officer available at all three bullidings to address significant behavioral concerns.

 The district tries to bring in a guest speaker each year to address an aspect of bullying from cyber bullying to abusive relationships.
-These speakers are brought in to identify the signs of bullying or abuse to students and inform them on what is not normal behaviors as well as let students know it is okay to go to authorities to hopefully put an end to the abuse, the high school has a safe school helpline for students to call in anonymously to report infractions of other students or to seek personal assistance.
+These speakers are brought in to identify the signs of bullying or abuse to students and inform them on what is not normal behaviors as well as let students know it is okay to go to authorities to hopefully put an end to the abuse.
+The high school has a safe school helpline for students to call, text or email anonymously to report infractions of other students or to seek personal assistance.
 The elementary school will be introducing classroom lessons on respectful behavior which will include speaking tone, language, and appropriate responses to others.
 Lessons will also teach students how to respectfully disagree.
-K-3 will have an additional recess and it will be structured around social skills and appropriate play.
-The elementary school and junior high have already instituted seven habits of highly effective students.
+The elementary will have daily SEL for each grade level 25 minutes utilizing Leader in Me, beginning of the year assembly with guest speaker re: against bullying, use of restorative practices for students with severe discipline concerns, tiered level systems (MTSS) for students with behavior concerns where inclusionary intervention strategies are put into practice.
 DLR Junior High health classes cover healthy relationships.
 The junior high and high school will focus on student leadership and involvement at school.
 Both buildings currently have community service programs for students to become more involved outside of the school.
 The overall goal is to teach and lead students in appropriate behavior and respect towards each other while reducing incidents of bullying and inappropriate behaviors.
+Oregon High School has formed an equity team that is working to develop an action plan that focuses on cultural responsiveness.
+Additionally OHS has partnered with the Educational Equity Consultants to train teachers on equitable practices in the classroom and creating strong classroom climate for belonging by all students.